WillianDambros/descriptivestatistics/README.md

 # descriptive_statistics
-a brief presentation of the method I use to produce descriptive statistics
+A brief presentation of the method I use to produce descriptive statistics